|River Management Society Job Feed|

 Since its founding, the RMS Board of Directors has been served enthusiastically by individuals employed by federal agencies.
 We have also has conducted our work with federal support, and have therefore placed board ethics highest among our practices.

 On April 5, 2013, after years of diligence by our colleagues at the Ornithological Society, Wildlife Society and over two dozen other national professional organizations and support for the Office of Personnel Management, the Office of Government Ethics approved Final Rule that allows federal employees to serve on non-profit boards such as RMS.
 As of mid-May, 2013 the National Park Service has drafted a Memorandum of Understanding to be used by staff who volunteer to hold leadership positions in non-profit organizations.
 The Bureau of Land Management has distributed an Interim Memorandum of Understanding for BLM staff serving in non-profit leadership positions as well as a Temporary Approval Request and Temporary Recusal Memorandum.

-The River Management Society's members have always included federal agency professionals interested in improving their professional effectiveness by meeting with and learning from peers, and many have held leadership positions.
+The River Management Society's members have always included federal and state agency professionals interested in improving their professional effectiveness by meeting with and learning from peers and partnership professionals, and many have held leadership positions.
 We applaud the responsiveness of the agencies who have moved quickly to provide tools for employees who are leaders of boards like ours.
 We also look forward to once again inviting agency staff to serve as RMS leaders with confident commitment to both their work objectives and RMS' mission.